AaeeL/service-manual/README.md

 * Run `npm install` to install modules.
 * Run `npm start` to start the api.
 ### Initializing data
-For this app to work you must first create a document cointaining some data about some devices in to the database.
-Data can be anything, from device name to production year to device model or type.
-After that you can start to query.
+Using mongoDB Compass, initialize a new document which contains devices.
+Device data can be anything from device name to production year and model.
+Device name is unique.
+After that you are good to go.
 ### Querys
 You can query this API using Postman.
 1. **Inserting data**